aurelilia/gamelin/README.md

 The emulator is in an early, but usable state.
 At the moment, the following is implemented and works:

 ##### Console
-- Full SM83 CPU instruction set (All blargg cpu_instr tests except 02-interrupts pass)
+- Full SM83 CPU instruction set (All blargg cpu_instr tests pass)
 - All of the PPU except the window and some finer details
 - Most of the timers as well as PPU interrupts
 - Working keyboard input, mapped to arrow keys, Enter, Space, X and Z